 If you or a loved one is in need of help with reducing a felony to a misdemeanor under Penal Code 17(b) PC and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-Our law firm can provide a free consultation and legal advice in office or by phone.
+Our DUI and criminal law firm can provide a free consultation and legal advice in the office or by phone.
 We create attorney-client relationships and have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions regarding Nevada’s record sealing laws.
 For more information about how to reduce a felony to a misdemeanor in Nevada, go to our page on how to reduce a felony to a misdemeanor in Nevada.